It’s 11:41 pm on Tuesday 4th July 2017.

 Anyway, about today.

-I had an awesome post workout feed of crunchy fresh sourdough, grilled bacon, runny eggs and a slab of real butter spread over.
-(Hungry yet?)
+I had an awesome post workout feed of crunchy fresh sourdough, grilled bacon, runny eggs, avocado and a slab of real butter spread over, (hungry yet?)

 I eyeballed the nutrition of the meal to be in and around 680kcals.

-Having written my fair share of nutrition programs and weighted more food than I care to imagine, my figures are always pretty accurate.
+Having written my fair share of nutrition programs and weighed more food than I care to imagine, my figures are always pretty accurate.

 Blood Glucose Pre-meal: 9.0 mm0l/L